arif-md/rap-infra/README.md

 ## Prerequisites
 - Azure CLI (az) 2.61.0 or newer (required for Deployment Stacks alpha)
 - Azure Developer CLI (azd)
-- Docker Desktop (optional; not required when deploying a prebuilt image)
+- Docker Desktop (optional; not required when deploying a 2) Add the token as a secret
+	- In the infra repo (this repository): Settings → Secrets and variables → Actions → New repository secret
+	- Name: `FRONTEND_REPO_READ_TOKEN`
+	- Value: paste the token
+	- Since this is defined at repository level, it's accessible to all jobs across all environments.

+3) Verify
+	- Trigger a promotion to `test`.
+In the job summary and the approval email, the "List of changes" section should include a commit list/table instead of being empty. image)

 Windows install (PowerShell):